ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container-k8/readme.md

 COPY --from=build /app/models /app/models
 ```

-For the build we use the Watson NLP Runtime container image as the base image.
+Observe that the build uses the Watson NLP Runtime container image as the base image.
 Stock models are downloaded to the build machine during the build phase, and then copied into the image during the release phase.

-Below are the four build arguments required for this Dockerfile.
+The four build arguments are used for this Dockerfile.
 Set these as environment variables.
-- **WATSON_RUNTIME_BASE**=Watson base runtime image. you may provide any version you want. the default version is 13.1
+- **WATSON_RUNTIME_BASE**=Watson base runtime image (optional).
 - **ARTIFACTORY_USERNAME**=Artifactory username to download the base image
 - **ARTIFACTORY_API_KEY**=Artifactory API key to download the base image
-- **MODEL_NAMES**=argument is the ML model you want to include in the container.
-You can pass multiple model names with space separated.

-**LOCAL_MODELS_DIR** is the directory from where Watson runtime reads all the models.
-You don’t have to change anything here.Finally copy all the model from the base stage to release stage.To build a docker image, run the following command.

-Finally copy all the model from the base stage to release stage.
+- **MODEL_NAMES**=Space-separated list of models to be served.

-To build a docker image, run the following command.
+To build a Docker image, run the following command.
 ```
 docker build . \
 --build-arg WATSON_RUNTIME_BASE="wcp-ai-foundation-team-docker-virtual.artifactory.swg-devops.com/watson-nlp-runtime:0.13.1_ubi8_py39" \